fetlife/help/03_pictures-videos-and-writings/03_how-do-i-change-the-privacy-settings-on-my-picture-video-or-writings.md

-# How do I change the privacy settings on my picture or video?
+# How do I change the privacy settings on my picture, video or writings?

 You can change privacy options on a picture or video at anytime by: